Did you recently invest in an Epicor ERP implementation? If so, you’re joining some impressive ranks.

 AppServer Random Crashes

-It’s disheartening to find that your ERP application server has crashed for no obvious reason.
+It’s disheartening to find that your ERP application server has crashed for no apparent reason.
 Microsoft has identified that a .NET framework issue can trigger this problem.

 A spike occurs when your CPU uses more than 90% of your system’s available resources.